phoenixperry/intro_to_game_dev_unity/readme.md

 Students are expected to pitch, design, document and develop a **2D** game based on a theme will other members of this class.
 Additionally, each group will need to write a game design document for their project and maintain a week by week project blog.
 This course adopts the game jam format to encourage prototyping and experimentation within the classroom context.

-All notes will be uploaded to this location on github:
+All notes will be uploaded in the `class_notes` folder above.

-Throughout class there will also be 3-5 mini-code challenges students are encouraged to do and if a mark is between two scores participates in all of these mini-challenges throughout the term will tip the mark upward.
+All code will be uploaded in the `class_code` folder above.

 ####Assessment:
 | Number        | Type              | Description   | Due Date   | Relative Weight|